 If your LLC does not have any members, a meeting prior to starting the dissolution process is unnecessary.

-You can contact me at email@example.com if you need assistance with approval forms for your members meeting.
+You can contact me at email@example.com if you have any questions.

 File All Annual Reports